bouwerp/neom8n/README.md

-Neo M8N GPS Reveiver - C++ Library
+Neo M8N GPS Receiver - C++ Library
 ==================================

 Although this library should technically work on any POSIX operating system,